-Our analysis reveals that perceived gender and race have significant correlations with the amount and the nature of social feedback workers receive on TaskRabbit and Fiverr.
-For example, on both services, workers who are perceived to be Black receive worse ratings than similarly qualified workers who are perceived to be White.
-More problematically, we observe algorithmic bias in search results on TaskRabbit: perceived gender and race have significant negative correlations with search rank, although the impacted group changes depending on which city we examine.
+Our analysis reveals that gender and race have a significant correlation with the amount and the nature of social feedback workers receive.
+On TaskRabbit, we find that women receive significantly fewer reviews, especially White women.
+We also find evidence for racial bias: Black workers receive worse ratings than Asian and

+White workers, especially Black men.
+Most problematically, we find algorithmic bias in search results: gender and race have significant negative correlations with search rank, although the impacted group changes depending on which city is examined.